 Homeschooling With The Math Translator

 During my 20+ years as a math educator, I have had the opportunity to teach at grade levels from middle school to college, with the community college level being my primary focus.
-I work almost exclusively with courses designed for non-math majors and my expertise is in preparing students who arrive at college underprepared for math at the college level.
-I am confident that my service can prepare your child to enter college with their math placement scores at the college level.
+I work almost exclusively with courses designed for non-math majors and my expertise is in teaching students who arrive at college underprepared for math at the college level.
+I am confident that my courses can prepare your child to enter college with their math placement scores at the college level.

 Why should I homeschool with The Math Translator?